We search through all of them to find you the best deals.

 This dish consists of small plates of spicy meat, fish, or vegetables that can be shared between groups for more variety.

 Amsterdam has a thriving and diverse nightlife that attracts many tourists.
-In addition to the traditional bars serving beer and snacks, there are various nightclubs around the city, such asthe Escape, Club Home, and Panama.
+In addition to the traditional bars serving beer and snacks, there are various nightclubs around the city, such as the Escape, Club Home, and Panama.
+For a safe and quick journey we have a wide range of hotels in Amsterdam city centre that will make your nights out less complicated.

 Jazz is also very popular in Amsterdam, with many live performances in clubs such as Bimhuis, Café Casablanca, and Café Alto.